These ethical accessory brands are bold and beautiful enough to truly shine on Instagram. But they look awesome irl too!

 Image: Tierney Gearon for Pippa Small Jewellery

-Everything created by jewellery designer Saskia Dietz is made locally near her studio in Germany.
-Recycled metals, traceable gemstones and natural materials like wood are used by her goldsmiths to create fine, delicate jewellery for the elegant, professional woman.
+Everything created by ethical jewellery and accessories designer Saskia Dietz is made locally near her studio in Germany.
+Recycled metals, traceable gemstones and natural materials like wood and upcycled fabrics are used by her and her artisans to create everything from handbags and hair scrunchies.

-Love accessories with an ethnic touch?
+Love ethical accessory brands with an ethnic touch?
 South American brand Sensi Studio focuses their work on creating the ultimate artisanal Ecuadorian accessory – the traditional toquilla straw hat.
-It’s handmade using an ancient weaving technique that is being revived and maintained by the label in not only hats, but bags and other accessories, too.
+It’s handmade using an ancient weaving technique that is being revived and maintained by the label in not only hats, but tops, dresses, bags and other accessories, too.

-This innovative label got their start by recycling waste fire hoses into super cool bags.
-Recently, they’ve started making accessories from leather scraps leftover from the production processes of other labels.
-Adding to their high fashion cred, Elvis & Kresse recently launched a 5-year partnership with the Burberry Foundation to further their leather waste solutions.
+This innovative label got their start by recycling waste fire hoses into super cool bags for men and women.
+Recently, they’ve started making ethical accessories from leather scraps leftover from the production processes of other labels, including Burberry.
+Which just adds to their high fashion cred, right?

 Forget checking the time on your phone; the chicest way to see whether you’re late for work is to gaze at the gorgeousness of a vegan watch!
 And no one make them better than Votch.
 They’re fully dedicated to making cruelty-free styles than run on quartz based mechanics.